top of page

 Common signs include:

-• Spending significant money on canisters or whippet supplies
+• Spending considerable money on nitrous oxide supplies

-• Feeling unable to have fun without nitrous oxide
+• Feeling unable to enjoy activities without nitrous oxide

-• Experiencing cravings when not using the substance
+• Experiencing cravings when not using the gas

-• Progression from balloon inhalation to direct canister use
+• Transitioning from balloon inhalation to direct canister use

 Dangers of Nitrous Oxide: Health Risks and Long-Term Effects

-The dangers of nitrous oxide become apparent even with short-term use.
-When people inhale nitrous oxide directly into the mouth from a canister or balloon, they risk oxygen deprivation, which can cause fainting, falls, or accidents.
+The dangers of nitrous oxide become evident even with short-term use.
+Inhaling nitrous oxide from canisters can lead to oxygen deprivation, resulting in fainting, falls, or other accidents.

 • Dizziness and loss of coordination